AromaKitsune/Windows-XAML-Styles/README.md

 ## How to apply Custom XAML Styles

 - Install [Windhawk](https://windhawk.net/)
-- Launch Windhawk
+- Launch the Windhawk app
 - Explore the mods
-- Search and pick the Styler mod you want to install
+- Search and pick a Styler mod you want to install
 - Click "Details", then "Install"
 - Go to the "Advanced" tab
 - Clear everything in the "Mod settings" text box